Keyboard shortcuts for Flameshot.

 Some examples of commands are:

-# Capture a region using the GUI, and have it automatically saved to your pictures folder when clicking the save button in GUI flameshot gui -p /home/user/Pictures # Capture the active monitor and save it automatically to your pictures folder flameshot screen -p /home/user/Pictures # Capture the full desktop (all monitors) and save it automatically to your pictures folder flameshot full -p /home/user/Pictures
+# Capture a region using the GUI, and have it automatically saved to your pictures folder when clicking the save button in GUI flameshot gui --path /home/user/Pictures # Capture the active monitor and save it automatically to your pictures folder flameshot screen --path /home/user/Pictures # Capture the full desktop (all monitors) and save it automatically to your pictures folder flameshot full --path /home/user/Pictures # Capture the region, copy to clipboard and at the same time write to file and pin the image flameshot gui --clipboard --pin --path ~/Pictures